-Gina’s Fresh Pasta Italiano: Many people ask The Pasta Maker what the ingredients go into creating our pasta and basically there are only 2, and since we normally make egg pasta it’s only semolina flour and egg.
+Gina’s Fresh Egg Pasta Italiano: Many people ask The Pasta Maker what the ingredients go into creating our pasta and basically there are only 2, and since we often make egg pasta it’s normally semolina durum wheat flour and egg.

 The general algarithm is as follows:

 - 1 : 1 – for example, 100 grams of flour to 1 large egg,

 However, the recipe for pasta varies from region to region, from north to south, from east to west and from family to family.
 Yes, the recipe for pasta is not at all straight forward.
 Although there is one rule that The Pasta Maker cannot emphasize enough – NEVER use all-purpose or bread flour to make pasta if you expect authentic Italian pasta to result.
 You will be disappointed.